Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Choroid plexus tumors grow into the ventricles (fluid-filled spaces in the brain) from the cells that produce spinal fluid.

-Choroid plexus tumors can cause symptoms similar to other intraventricular tumors, with headache and confusion as the most common.
+Choroid plexus tumors can cause symptoms similar to other intraventricular tumors, with headache and confusion as the most common symptoms.

 The primary treatment for choroid plexus tumors is surgery to remove them.